 MRS Bulletin Postdoctoral Publication Prize

-The prize consists of a $2000 cash award, a profile published in MRS Bulletin, a complimentary one-year membership in the Materials Research Society, and an invitation to publish in MRS Bulletin.
+The prize consists of a $2000 cash award, a profile published in MRS Bulletin, a complimentary one-year membership to the Materials Research Society, and an invitation to publish in MRS Bulletin.

-MRS acknowledges the Jiang Family Foundation and MTI Corporation for their generous contributions to support the Postdoctoral Publication Prize.
+MRS Bulletin acknowledges the Jiang Family Foundation for its generous contribution to support this Prize.

 Previous award recipients:

 Avoid the most common mistakes and prepare your manuscript for journal editors.Learn more